Cleanup underway after tornado damages buildings in Webster

 WEBSTER, MASS.
-(WHDH) - WEBSTER, MASS.
-(WHDH) – A massive cleanup effort continued in Webster Sunday, one day after a tornado touched down in the middle of town, leaving several buildings damaged and dozens of residents displaced.
+(WHDH) - A massive cleanup effort continued in Webster Monday, two days after a tornado touched down in the middle of town, leaving several buildings damaged and dozens of residents displaced.

-The tornado, which touched down around 10 a.m. in the area of Main Street, did so much damage that two buildings had to be demolished and the American Red Cross had to be called in to assist the some 45 people left homeless.
+The tornado, which touched down around 10 a.m. in the area of Main Street, did so much damage that two buildings had to be demolished and the American Red Cross had to be called in to assist about 45 people left homeless.

 The owner of a Main Street dance studio told 7News the roof of her building was torn from the structure while she sought shelter from the powerful winds in the basement.